- El Buss camp was originally established by the French government in 1937 for Armenian refugees.

 El Buss Camp

-The El Buss Palestine refugee camp is located 1.5 kilometres south of Tyre in Lebanon next to the main Roman ruins in the city.
-Originally built by the French government in 1937 for Armenian refugees who were moved to the Anjar area in the 1950s, Palestinians from the Acre area in the Galilee sought shelter in their stead.
+El Buss camp is located 1.5 km south of Tyre in Lebanon next to the main Roman ruins in the city.
+The French government originally built the camp in 1939 for Armenian refugees.
+However, they were then moved to the Anjar area in the 1950s and Palestinians from the Acre area in Galilee came to the camp.

-Because of its location and relatively small size, El Buss was spared from much of the violence that other camps experienced during the Lebanese civil war.
+Because of its location and relatively small size, the camp was spared from much of the violence that other camps experienced during the Lebanese civil war.

-The residents of El Buss camp generally work in the seasonal agricultural industry.
-The camp has recently expanded in population due to the influx of both Palestine and Syrian refugees displaced by the ongoing Syria conflict.
+The residents of El Buss camp generally work as seasonal workers.
+The camp has recently expanded in population size due to the influx of refugees from Syria and Palestine Refugees from Syria (PRS).

 REFUGEE CAMPS IN Lebanon